tinode/chat/INSTALL.md

 1. Install [Go environment](https://golang.org/doc/install).
 Make sure Go version is at least 1.9.
 Building with Go 1.8 or below **will fail**!

 2. Make sure either [RethinkDB](https://www.rethinkdb.com/docs/install/) or MySQL (or MariaDB or Percona) is installed and running.
 MySQL 5.7 or above is required.
 MySQL 5.6 or below **will not work**.
-MongoDB (v4.2 and above) also available but it is experimental on not tested in production.
+MongoDB (v4.2 and above) is also available and stable but not tested in production.

 3. Fetch, build Tinode server and tinode-db database initializer:
  - **RethinkDb**: